-- Approved Body A conformity assessment body which has been approved by the Secretary of State or was a UK 'Notified Body' prior to 1 January 2021 able to carry out conformity assessment of products with a view to UKCA marking.
-They are not recognised by the EU (unless they have a presence in the EU) and cannot approve CE marking. - Authorised Representative A person appointed in writing by a manufacturer to perform specific tasks for the manufacturer.
+Approved Body - A conformity assessment body which has been approved by the Secretary of State or was a UK 'Notified Body' prior to 1 January 2021 able to carry out conformity assessment of products with a view to UKCA marking.
+They are not recognised by the EU Regulation EU 2016/425 and the Personal Protective Equipment (Enforcement) Regulations 2018: Northern Ireland - GOV.UK

+(unless they have a presence in the EU) and cannot approve CE marking.

+- Authorised Representative A person appointed in writing by a manufacturer to perform specific tasks for the manufacturer.
 An authorised representative can be based anywhere in the EEA or NI, but cannot be based in GB, in respect of products being supplied on the NI market.
-Manufacturers remain ultimately responsible for ensuring these tasks are carried out properly. - CE marking the CE marking can be placed on products which have been conformity assessed by an EU Notified Body and are intended for the EU or NI markets.
-CE marked products can only be placed on the GB market until 31 December 2021, although special arrangements have been agreed to ensure NI's unfettered access to the rest of the UK. - Declaration of conformity A document prepared by the manufacturer which must detail, amongst other things, the following: - $\circ$ The specific product to which the declaration is referring; - The name and address of the manufacturer and, where applicable, their authorised representative.
+Manufacturers remain ultimately responsible for ensuring these tasks are carried out properly. - CE marking the CE marking can be placed on products which are intended for the EU or NI markets and have either been conformity assessed by an EU Notified Body or, where the Regulations permit (Category 1), have been demonstrated and declared as meeting the essential safety requirements.
+CE marked products can only be placed on the GB market until 31 December 2022, although special arrangements have been agreed to ensure NI's unfettered access to the rest of the UK. - Distributor Any person in the EEA or NI supply chains, other than the manufacturer or the importer, who makes a product available in the EEA or NI markets. - Enforcing Authority In NI, for products in the use in the workplace, the enforcing authority is the Health and Safety Executive for Northern Ireland (HSENI).
+For products for private use this is district councils. - EU Declaration of conformity A document prepared by the manufacturer which must detail, amongst other things, the following: - · the specific product to which the declaration is referring - the name and address of the manufacturer and, where applicable, their authorised representative